 Along with having basic computer skills, project managers should also be sufficiently tech-savvy to understand how to use the tools and how to resolve common technical errors and challenges.

 - Machine Translation engines

-Recognising and managing risks are what make a good translator an exceptional one.
+Being able to effectively manage risks is what makes a top translation project manager stand out.
 Picking up on an issue quickly means it can be resolved without any delay or significant loss as a delay can impact on budget, schedule, and deadline.

 5. Flexibility can make or break a project

-Often, last-minute changes are needed or the client might ask for some revisions.
+Often, last-minute changes are needed, or the client might ask for some revisions.
 This calls for a cooperative, understanding team leader.
-However, a flexible translation manager can shape their approach and that of their team according to the situation.
+A flexible translation manager can shape their approach and that of their team according to the situation.

 Skilled translation project managers understand different languages and translate texts from one language to another.
 Moreover, they can speak, read, and write in different languages.
-As a result, opting for a translation project manager with a language background is recommended.
+As a result, opting for one with a language background is recommended.